Amelia Earhart Mystery: The Photo Used For The Latest Of The Theory On Her Missing Taken Too Early To Be The Missing Pilot

 A newly discovered photo that was claimed to hold the key to the mystery surrounding Amelia Earhart’s disappearance may have been published 2 years before she vanished, new evidence suggests.

-Two bloggers say that they have found the same photo in a Japanese coffee table book dated 1935, back when Earhart was safely in the US.
+Two bloggers say they found the same photo in a Japanese coffee table book dated 1935, back when Earhart was safely in the US.

-The bloggers also claim that the photo was originally published in a travel book titled “Naval life line; the view of our South Pacific: Photo album of Southern Pacific Islands.”
+The bloggers also claim that they originally published the photo in a travel book titled “Naval life line; The View of Our South Pacific: Photo Album of Southern Pacific Islands.”

-The book is shown in a digital photo in Japan’s largest collection of books: the National Diet Library.
+In Japan’s largest collection of books, the National Diet Library, a digital photo shows the book.
 The site says it is from Showa 10, the 10th year of the Showa emperor, equivalent to 1935.

-Matt Holly, one of the bloggers, said that the person who was previously identified as Earhart in the photo could even be a male.
+A blogger named Matt Holly suggested that the person identified as Earhart in the photo could be male instead.

 “This (figure) has an upper body group of a man,”